CLEANit/MatSimPy/README.md

 **Func repeatDataSampler** <br> Pull a user-defined number of samples from a list of consistently-sized ordered categories/repeats (i.e. name1, name2, name3, grade1, grade2, grade3... --> name1, grade1...).

+**Func index_mapper(stateSet, tranSet, uniqueSet)** <br> Takes arrays of states, chosen transition types, and unique states and returns a mapping between the states present and the unique state indices.
+Borrows from resource [here](#https://stackoverflow.com/questions/18927475/numpy-array-get-row-index-searching-by-a-row)

 ### graph.py    -->    Graph methods

 **Func init_graph_from_atm** <br> Initializes an unconnected, undirected graph from a provided ASE atoms object.

 **Func c_subgraph_finder** <br> Takes a graph and returns every connected subgraph it has.
 Adapted from resource [here](https://stackoverflow.com/questions/54440779/how-to-find-all-connected-subgraph-of-a-graph-in-networkx)

 **Func graph_visual** <br> Produces a labelled matplotlib visualization of a nx graph object.